facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 	- `#!color rgb(255 0 255)`
 	- `#!color rgb(255 255 0)`

-	During our evaluation, we found that only following were needed.
+	During our evaluation, we found that only the following were needed.

 	- `#!color rgb(255 0 0)`
 	- `#!color rgb(0 255 0)`